Unstructured-IO/pipeline-oer/README.md

 }
 ```

-You can also run the extraction code locally by running the following from the root
+You can also run the extraction code with Python directly using the following comments
-directory of this project:
+root directory of this project:

 ```python
 from prepline_oer.api.comments import pipeline_api